Runaway Traveller

 Holafly pricing

 So my initial Holafly eSIM review is that they aren’t particularly cheap.
 But the convenience factor and ability to access unlimited data make it totally worth it.
+Holafly is also unique in that you can choose exactly how many days you need it, so you’re not paying for unused days.

 And it still might be cheaper than a local phone plan, depending on where you travel.

-For example, here in New Zealand, I pay about $25 USD for my monthly phone plan with 10 GBs.
-By comparison, a 30-day eSIM for New Zealand with Holafly costs $75 USD — yikes!
+For example, at home in New Zealand, I pay about $25 USD for my monthly phone plan with 10 GBs.
+By comparison, a 30-day NZ eSIM with Holafly costs $75 USD — ahh!
 (Remember, it’s unlimited data, though.)

-They also just released Holafly Plans, which is a monthly subscription with global access and unlimited data for $65 — so check that out if you’re on an extended trip!
+So check that out if you’re on an extended trip!
 And you can get an extra 10% off with my (kinda long) code: RUNAWAYTRAVELLER at check out.

 Holafly customer service

+Holafly’s customer service is really good in my experience.
 As with all things these days, I had to navigate through a few automated questions, but I was ultimately passed over to a real human in under a minute.

 My issue was pretty mild — I’d just noticed that while the eSIM seemed to be on and working fine, the Holafly app was still prompting me to activate it.
 I couldn’t see how much data I’d used (even though it’s unlimited) or when it was expiring, so I wanted to get that fixed.
-Really it was just a test so I could tell you about the customer service experience.

 Get 5% off Holafly eSIMs with unlimited data!